Pitchlab/promptonomicon/README.md

 # promptonomicon

-This repo contains prompts, SudoLang bots and examples for LLMs and ChatGPT
+This repo contains prompts, SudoLang bots and examples for LLMs and ChatGPT.
+Check out more examples on: https://github.com/paralleldrive/sudolang-llm-support/tree/main/examples

 ## prompts
 Prompt examples and prompt flows used in Pitchlab workshops